carbon-language/carbon-lang/docs/project/goals.md

 possible when balanced against the pragmatic need for software performance, programmer ergonomics, continued support of existing/legacy Carbon code, and both migration from and interoperation with existing C and C++ code.
-This results in a hybrid strategy where we prove as much safety as we can (within these constraints) at compile time, and combine this with dynamic runtime checking and a strong testing methodology ranging from unit tests through integration and system tests all the way to coverage-directed fuzz testing.
+This results in a hybrid strategy where we prove as much safety as we can, within these constraints, at compile time, and combine this with dynamic runtime checking and a strong testing methodology ranging from unit tests through integration and system tests all the way to coverage-directed fuzz testing.
 We have specific criteria that are important for this strategy to be successful: